zulqarnain02/BlogHub/README.md

 - **Optimistic UX**: Instant UI updates with React Query + tRPC
 - **Theming**: Dark mode ready via next-themes
 - **Markdown Editor**
+ - **Client-side Pagination**: Blog listing and Dashboard lists paginate on the client
  - Assign one or more categories to posts
  - Blog listing page showing all posts
  - Individual post view page